After having so many action blogs in a row, it was actually kind of nice to have an easy day thrown into the trip.

 I had always thought that crossing the tunnel was just like crossing any other tunnel but, nope, they got a system here.

-The load up all the cards in train compartments and then an engine pulls the train across the tunnel to the other side where we’re all unloaded again.
+The load up all the cars in train compartments and then an engine pulls the train across the tunnel to the other side where we’re all unloaded again.

 It was a strange experience as we sat in a bus with it’s engine turned off for 20 minutes as we went across.